Sembawang Hot Spring Park reopens with cascading pool, cafe and floral walk

 The park's amenities have also been improved and there are now toilets, an activity lawn and a cafe.

-Members of Parliament for Sembawang and Nee Soon constituencies Khaw Boon Wan, Ong Ye Kung, Amrin Amin, Lim Wee Kiak, Lee Bee Wah and Muhammad Faishal Ibrahim opened the park with the planting of lychee and rambutan trees.
+Members of Parliament for Sembawang and Nee Soon constituencies Khaw Boon Wan, Ong Ye Kung, Amrin Amin, Lim Wee Kiak, Lee Bee Wah and Faishal Ibrahim opened the park on Saturday with the planting of lychee and rambutan trees.

-In designing the park, National Parks Board (NParks) incorporated feedback and suggestions from the community after a public consultation in end-2017.
+In designing the park, the National Parks Board (NParks) said it incorporated feedback and suggestions from the community after a public consultation in end-2017.

+"This is the only natural hot spring park in Singapore today and it holds many collective memories for the community.
+It has a 'kampung-like' environment and a community spirit which NParks has tapped on and retained in the design of this unique park," it said in a press release.

 READ: Sembawang Hot Spring redevelopment draws mixed response